SpaceABLE28 SL 100G radiation-resistant optical transceivers

 Furthermore, all our devices are tested following ECSS process and lot acceptance testing, and component pre-screening is done for every batch of transceivers sold for this application

-Drawing of SpaceABLE28 LL radiation resistant embedded transceiver.
+Drawing of SpaceABLE28 SL radiation resistant embedded transceiver.

 Dimensions are given in mm.